 - Increasing educational attainment levels helps improve outcomes in adulthood.
 In the 2016-17, 86% of all school leavers left with at least one pass at National 5 or equivalent.
 By contrast, only 75% of leavers from the most deprived areas of Edinburgh (SIMD quintile 1) achieved this level of attainment.
 The figure for leavers with care experience was yet lower, at 46%. - The 15-24 Learner Journey (published in May 2018)11 found that some young people felt that the focus on attainment and qualifications within schools was not giving them the skills required to succeed in life, learning and work.
 As a result, some felt ill-prepared for life after school and this had a negative impact on their learner journeys.
 This was found to be particularly true of young people from socially disadvantaged backgrounds, who may have limited support to develop life skills at home. - Work alone is not necessarily enough to prevent poverty, 61% of people in poverty in Edinburgh live in a family where at least one adult is in work.
-Work undertaken to map service provision related to employability, learning, training, and volunteering against client data12, as well as discussions during the co-production of services with stakeholders, service providers and service users has highlighted gaps in provision around three key areas. - People can find it difficult to get to the help they need quickly, with multiple agencies often working with members of the same family but not wholly joined up or connected.
+Work undertaken to map service provision against client data12, as well as discussions during the co-production of services with stakeholders, service providers and service users has highlighted gaps in provision around three key areas.

+- People can find it difficult to get to the help they need quickly, with multiple agencies often working with members of the same family but not wholly joined up or connected.
 Systemic failure occurs where individuals and families are consistently losing out or not fully engaging. - Those in prison face challenges that require a clearer partnership approach to avoid homelessness, substance misuse and reoffending.
-Support for
+Support for people with convictions needs to be coherent and holistic. - Care experienced young people are less likely to engage fully and benefit from the current Edinburgh